YnievesDotNet/myHealthy/readme.md

 ## Contributing

-Thank you for considering contributing to Find a Pro.
+Thank you for considering contributing to Find a Doctor.

 Please see CONTRIBUTING doc for further details.
 You are welcome to join the core development team and enhance the development process apart from just code :)

 ### License

-Find a Pro is open-sourced software licensed under the [AGPL](http://www.gnu.org/licenses/agpl-3.0-standalone.html).
+Find a Doctor is open-sourced software licensed under the [AGPL](http://www.gnu.org/licenses/agpl-3.0-standalone.html).

 Based in [Timegrid](https://github.com/alariva/timegrid.git) Software for Bussines